Quickback Docs

 Internal and junction tables should include organizationId (or your relevant scope column) even though they don't have their own firewall config.
 This ensures the scoped db in action handlers automatically filters them correctly, and cascade soft deletes work across org boundaries.

-The compiler automatically injects audit fields (createdAt, modifiedAt, deletedAt, etc.) and organizationId into child/junction tables when the parent feature is org-scoped.
+The compiler automatically injects the four audit fields (createdAt/createdBy/modifiedAt/modifiedBy), the soft-delete pair (deletedAt/deletedBy, when soft delete is enabled), and organizationId into child/junction tables when the parent feature is org-scoped.
 This ensures cascade soft deletes and scoped queries work correctly without manual column definitions.

 Audit Fields